aetaix/ollami/README.md

-# modelbase 🌟
+# Ollami 🌟

 This package is a frontend application designed specifically to utilize local Ollama Models for text generation.
-We offer two versatile versions: one tailored for Nuxt, and another optimized for Svelte.
 Feel free to experiment with any number of models from the extensive Ollama library!

-**Why Use modelbase?** 💡
+**Why Use Ollami?** 💡

 - Seamlessly test and evaluate local model performance in a real-world application context.
 - Save time and resources by running your favorite models directly on your machine.